outmaneuver/selfbot/README.md

 ## Configuration

-To configure the selfbot, you need to provide the necessary database connection details in the configuration file.
+To configure the selfbot, you need to provide the necessary database connection details in the `.env` file.
 The selfbot supports the following configuration options:

 - Local database
 - MongoDB